williballenthin/williballenthin.com/content/posts/2024-03-20-rust-compilation-time.md

 The project we'll use as a test target is [Lancelot](https://github.com/williballenthin/lancelot), my library for disassembling and recovering code flow for x86-64 binaries.
 It has 185 dependencies and takes a few minutes to build from scratch.
+This project may not representative of all Rust projects, but it's what dictates my ongoing experience with Rust, so we'll use it here.

-This is going to be much less rigorous than the linked articles, because:
+To be clear, this discussion is going to be much less rigorous than the linked articles, because:

-  1. its just a sketch of the results in a fraction of the time, and
+  1. its just a sketch of the results in a fraction of the time (not using hyperfine, etc.), and
   2. if they're as good as claimed, the results will be obvious.

-Also, this won't follow my steps exactly - I stumbled around at first while I figured out the variables.
+Also, this won't follow my real-life steps exactly - I stumbled around at first while I figured out the variables.
 Instead, let me explain the key configuration changes and layer them together.

 Let's dig in.

-# Baseline: 3m 04s / 6.7s
+# Baseline: 184s / 6.7s

 ```console
 ❯ time cargo build